dthree/wat/readme.md

 `wat js array splice`

-[Necessity is the mother of invention](https://en.wikipedia.org/wiki/Necessity_is_the_mother_of_invention), and I needed this.

-##### Sorry, I don't speak Node
+#### Sorry, I don't speak Node

-Don't worry, it's really not a problem:
+Don't worry, it's not a problem:

 You're using a web browser, right?
-Web browsers interpret Javascript.
-You don't have to write JS to use a web browser.
-Node similarly interprets JS everywhere else.
-NPM is the package manager for Javascript.
+Web browsers interpret Javascript on the internet.

+Similarly, Node interprets Javascript everywhere else.
+You don't have to write JS to use Node.

-Installation is easy and you really should do it: There's hundreds of incredible apps you'll be take advantage of without having to write a single line of Javascript.
+Installation is easy and you won't regret it: There's hundreds of incredible apps you'll be able to take advantage of.

 Node installation links: